Dylan-Cmt/SeasonalEpid/docs/src/tutorial.md

 ## Implement your own models

 A good feature of this package is that if you want to model something else, it's not complicated.
-Just follow this.
+Just enter the following instructions.

 ### Modify functions in `function.jl`